Mjz86/c_colon/mcc.md

  1. determine the dependency graph of the mcc files, irs and modules ( to help realize parallelization opertonities, and determine if some steps are not neccecery if the result is cached and valid).

- 2. compile to the ast object/modules.
+ 2. compile to the AST object/modules.

  3. compile the asts to mcc ir-0 .